StepicOrg/epicbox/README.md

     # Memory in megabytes, None for unlimited
     'memory': 64,

+    # limit the max processes the sandbox can have
-    # limit user pids to 20 by default, -1 or None for unlimited
+    # -1 or None for unlimited(default)
-    'pids-limit': 20,
+    'processes': -1,
 }
 ```